ut-ras/Rasware/README.md

         sudo udevadm control --reload
         sudo udevadm trigger

+3. Plug in the Launchpad. you should now see the file /dev/lm4f appear.

 ### Compile and run RASDemo ###
 1. Like most projects on Linux, Rasware can be compiled with make.
 We have created an example project to demonstrate how to use several useful peripherals with the Launchpad, like motors and line-sensors.
 2. To compile RASDemo, simply run make.